-At Least 10 Killed, Including Police Officer, In Nova Scotia Shootings
+At Least 16 Killed, Including Police Officer, In Nova Scotia Shootings

 "To the families of the victims, and to those who are still feeling afraid, my heart goes out to you.
 Know that all Nova Scotians are with you," McNeil said.

 In Canada, which has tighter gun ownership restrictions than the U.S., mass shootings are relatively uncommon.
-This weekend's killings are thought to be the nation's deadliest since 1989, when a gunman in Quebec killed 14 women after opening fire in a college classroom.
+Before this weekend, the nation's worst mass shooting happened in 1989, when a gunman in Quebec killed 14 women after opening fire at a college.

-Note: An earlier version of this story incorrectly referred to the Canadian police service as the Royal Canadian Mountain Police.
-In fact, it's called the Royal Canadian Mounted Police.